Fredogudu/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-this folder contains Python codes of Almost a circle.
+This folder contains files that are almost a circle